 Some acronyms are so commonplace that your audience will immediately understand them (e.g., CRM).
 Others may be either esoteric, specialized, or unfamiliar to the particular audience you’re writing for at the moment.
 In these instances, spell out the term in the first use, and set the acronym apart in parenthesis.
 Then use the acronym in subsequent uses.
 For example, “Growth marketers have taken the commonplace MQL concept and applied it to the product itself, creating a Product Qualified Lead (PQL).
 The premise of the PQL …”

 Pendo product names

-Capitalize the names of Pendo’s product families and products (Engage, Adopt, In-app guides, Analytics, Feedback, Roadmapping, Mobile), but use lowercase when referring to the value delivered, “Pendo's product suite provides product managers with comprehensive analytics to inform data-driven decisions.”
+Capitalize the names of Pendo’s product families and products (Engage, Adopt, In-app Guides, Analytics, Feedback, Roadmaps, Mobile), but use lowercase when referring to the value delivered, “Pendo's product suite provides product managers with comprehensive analytics to inform data-driven decisions.”

 Capitalize product names, but keep features lowercase.